kcwebers/Simple-Glossary/README.md

 ### render_template()

-This is a fundtion that "...that allows us to return the rendered HTML that we created."
+This is a function that "...that allows us to return the rendered HTML that we created."
 - https://login.codingdojo.com/m/172/7219/52129